California Penal Code 368 – Elder Abuse Law: Legal Guide & Defense Strategies

 Frequently Asked Questions

-Does the victim have to suffer serious injury?
+Does the victim have to suffer a serious injury to trigger an elder abuse charge?

-No. The law applies if the conduct was likely to cause serious harm, even if great bodily injury did not occur.
+No. The law applies if your conduct was likely to cause serious harm or death, even if no physical injury actually occurred.

 Can a family member be charged with elder abuse?